apache/incubator-devlake-website/docs/Configuration/GitHub.md

 ## Step 2 - Collect Data in a Project
 ### Step 2.1 - Create a Project
 Collecting GitHub data requires creating a project first.

-You can visit the Project page from the side menu and create a new project by following the instructions on the user interface.
+Navigate to the **Projects** page from the side menu and create a new project.

 ![create-a-project](images/create-a-project.png)

 ### Step 2.2 - Add a GitHub Connection
-You can add a previously configured GitHub connection to the project and select the boards for which you wish to collect the data for.
+Add the GitHub connection to the project and select the repos you wish to sync in this project.

 Please note: if you don't see the repositories you are looking for, please check if you have added them to the connection first.

 ![add-a-connection](images/add-a-connection-project.png)

-### Step 2.3 - Set the Sync Policy
+### Step 2.3 - Set the Sync Policy (Optional)
 There are three settings for Sync Policy:
 - Data Time Range: You can select the time range of the data you wish to collect.
 The default is set to the past six months.
 - Sync Frequency: You can choose how often you would like to sync your data in this step by selecting a sync frequency option or enter a cron code to specify your preferred schedule.